In the NICU - Neonatal Care

 Times when you may not be able to visit your baby

-Parents are welcome to visit their baby as much as possible but there are times when you may not be able to visit your baby.
+Parents are welcome to care for their baby as much as possible but there are times when you may not be able to see your baby.
 These times include:

 - During the daily ward round while other babies are being discussed.
 This is necessary to protect the privacy and confidentiality of other babies.